simdutf/simdutf/README.md

 - C++11 compatible compiler.
 We support LLVM clang, GCC, Visual Studio.
 (Our optional benchmark tool requires C++17.)
 - For high speed, you should have a recent 64-bit system (e.g., ARM or x64).
 - If you rely on CMake, you should use a recent CMake (at least 3.15) ; otherwise you may use the [single header version](#single-header-version).
+The library is also available from Microsoft's vcpkg.

 Usage (CMake)
 -------